Make-School-Courses/DevOps-Security/README.md

   - Homework:
     - Add the clap feature
     - Hack your classmate's!
-Class 6 - Prevent Hacking
+Class 6 - JavaScript Module Pattern
-  - In Class:
-    - Validating user input
-    - Santizing user input
-  - Homework:
-    - Fix the vulnerabilities in your site.
+  - What is a Module?
+    - Node apps are built from Modules
-Class 7 - XSS Attacks
+Class 7 - NPM Packages
-  - In Class: What XSS and how can you revent it
-  - Homework: Sanitize data on the demo site to prevent XSS Class 8 - XSS Attacks
+  - What is an NPM package?
+    - Build and publish a package to NPM
+Class - 8 - Social Engineering
-  - In Class:
+  - Review Hacking
+    - Everyone will take a topic from Hacksplaining and develop a presentation in class
-  - Homework:
+    - Social Engineering
 Class 9 - AWS
   - In Class: What is AWS and what does it offer?
   - Homework: